kanamtsm/mc_sdl/NNNN-spec-manuplating-projection-app-via-hardware-buttons.md

 ## Introduction

-This proposal is to add a new functions (ButtonName) to use the hardware buttons as a shortcut key during projection mode app.
+This proposal is to add new functions (ButtonName) to use the hardware buttons as a shortcut key during projection mode app.

 ## Motivation